port-labs/port-docs/docs/self-service-actions/Advanced Form Configurations/index.md

 ![Cluster And Namespace Action](../../../static/img/software-catalog/blueprint/javascriptSDK.png)

-#### creating an input based on the logged in user properties
+#### creating an input based on the logged-in user properties

-this creates a filter that will only show the namespaces that the user is a member of.
+this json creates a filter that will only show the namespaces that the user is a member of (notice the value key in the rules object)

 ```json
 {